Dunboyne: Bus

 Dunboyne is served by three bus routes: the 70 and 70d (operated by Dublin Bus) and 270 (operated by Go-Ahead Ireland).
 There is also a limited Bus Éireann service to/from Dunshaughlin, Navan and Kells on route 109 and to Mullingar, Killucan, Rathmolyon and Summerhill on route 118.

 Bus Éireann route 109 provides two journeys a day in the morning to Kells via Dunshaughlin and Navan and two return journeys in the evening.
 No Bus Éireann services serve Dunboyne on Sundays.
 Bus Éireann route 111 between Dublin and Athboy stops at the M3 parkway station, outside Dunboyne.

 Geography

 The Castle River flows into the Tolka river and flooding in and around Dunboyne has been attributed to problems further down the Tolka.
 Alleviation works have resulted in the risk of flooding being lessened.
 The last major flood was in 2002, preceded by a flood in 2000.

 On 11 May 2007, the town was hit by a small tornado in which slates were torn from roofs and branches from trees during a brief storm.

 In media

 The 1970s television series, The Riordans, set in the fictional townland of Leestown, was filmed in Dunboyne.

+The 2025 single When a Good Man Cries, by Irish singer-songwriter CMAT, mentions the town in the lyric "The people's mess, Dunboyne Diana".
+The term "Dunboyne Diana" has been used to refer to the singer, and included on merchandise.